-Should I even buy true wireless earbuds?
+Should you buy true wireless earbuds?

 If they appeal to you, absolutely.
-It’s an exciting and new technology that may be fallible, but for many, the pros still outweigh the cons.
+It’s an exciting and relatively new technology that may be fallible, but for many, the pros still outweigh the cons.
 It’s hard to beat the liberated feeling of stepping onto a train car with true wireless earbuds and no longer worrying about snagging a cable on a disgruntled passenger.
 Plus there are plenty of different types of true wireless earbuds for different uses.

 Disclosure: We may receive affiliate compensation in connection with your purchase of products via links on this page.
 Even though we may receive compensation, we always give our honest opinions, findings, beliefs, or experiences on each product.
 See our ethics policy for more details.